1sigmoid/heartbeat/README.md

 Once a significant milestone in the development of the project has been reached, developers will provide a .py file for simplicity purposes, and to eliminate any redundant and test code that may be presesnt in the Jupyter Notebooks

 # Running the Code
 The code here can do lots of things.
 But we have to write it first

+# Development Track
+This is a tasklist for all major milestones that we have to get to in order to release a working version 1 of this project